Private timber reserve (Tasmania): Extent

-There are 1,094,000 hectares of private land in Tasmania covered by forest or plantation (841,000 hectares of native forests and 253,000 hectares of plantation).
-As June 2020, 436,817 hectares were declared as Private Timber Reserve.
+There are 1,094,000 hectares of private land in Tasmania covered by forest or plantation (841,000 hectares of native forests and 253,000 hectares of plantation) As June 2023, 429,094 hectares were declared as Private Timber Reserve.

 The estimates for the area of private land covered by native forests or plantation, and areas declared as Private Timber Reserve may include areas not covered by trees.
 Such areas include; rocky areas, glades, firebreaks, roads, and swamps, and are found within boundaries of the forest or plantation owned by individual land owners.
 All estimates of forests area, and area of land declared as Private Timber Reserve, use a number of methodologies to calculate area.

 The State of Tasmania has 3.706 million hectares of forests (3.362 million hectares of native forests, 0.331 million hectares of plantation and 0.33 million hectares of other forest) covering 54% of the State.

 There are 27.1 million hectares of private forest in Australia (16% of forest area privately owned).
 Only 13.9% of the World's forest is privately owned.

 Recent trends

-The number of applications to declare land as a private timber reserve as declined considerably since 2012-2013, with some 23,000 hectares revoked.
-In 2011-2012, the progressive total for the area declared was 475,321 hectares, and in the following years (2012-2013 to 2017-2018) reduced to a progressive total of 437,434 hectares in 2017-2018.
-There was a minor increase in 2018-2019, but further declined in 2019-2020 to a progressive total 436,817 hectares).
+The number of applications to declare land as a private timber reserve has declined considerably since 2012-2013.
+In 2011-2012, the progressive total for the area declared was 475,321 hectares.
+There is a continuing decline in the area of Private Timber Reserve 2011-2012 to 2022-2023 as the area revoked exceeds the area declared.

 The reason for land owners to revoke the private timber reserve is reported as being;

 The failure of forestry management investment schemes resulted in collapse of trust in investments in plantation on private land.
-Coupled with the impacts of the global financial crisis there a major decline in the forest products markets.
+Coupled with the impacts of the 2008 financial crisis there a major decline in the forest products markets.

+The continuing decline post the 2008 financial crisis has not been studied.